May 22, 2026

 You typically need a credit score of 670 or more for a personal loan.
 You could get a loan with a lower credit score, but your interest rate will be high.

-A secured loan is good for the lender since they have recourse if you default on the loan.
-It’s also good for the borrower since the interest rate is lower and loan limits are higher.
+A secured loan is good for the lender because they have recourse if you default.
+It’s also good for the borrower since the interest rate is lower and the loan limits are higher.

 Typically, you can use your personal loan for any purpose.
-However, some lenders prohibit using a personal loan for illegal activities.
+However, some lenders prohibit the use of a personal loan for illegal activities.

 You can get prequalified within minutes, and approval may take one to a few days.